|What is flea allergy dermatitis? Causes Symptoms Diagnosis Treatment Prevention|

 Specialised blood tests can also confirm flea allergy dermatitis by detecting IgE antibodies in the blood.

-If you are using a topical flea product, avoid shampooing your cat afterward as this can wash off the product.
+- If you are using a topical flea product, do not shampoo the cat afterward as this can wash off the topical treatment.

-Don’t mix flea control products unless your veterinarian recommends it.
-This can lead to a doubling up of the active ingredients and cause toxicity.
+- Don’t mix flea control products unless your veterinarian recommends to avoid doubling up of products which can cause toxicity.

 - Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.